-FCS 10 Principles of Nutrition 3 units 54 lecture hours
+FCS 10 Principles of Nutrition

 Functions of nutrients in the human body.
 Nutritional needs of individuals through their life cycle, food choice determinants, effects of cooking and processing, role and safety of food additives, and meal planning guidelines.
 Not open for credit to students with credit in HLTH 10.
 (L)